JellyTitan/Sofle-Pico/README.md

 ## Overview

 ### Pi Pico vs. ProMicro
-Whereas [Sofle v1 & v2](https://github.com/josefadamcik/SofleKeyboard) used the Promicro MCU, Sofle Pico uses the rp2040 MCU, which offers larger memory options at a low price point.
+Whereas [Sofle v1 & v2](https://github.com/josefadamcik/SofleKeyboard) used the Promicro MCU, Sofle Pico uses the rp2040 MCU.
+The Pico offers larger memory options at a low price point.
 This allows for more features like screen animations and RGB animation effects.

 Although there is a QMK option to port the legacy pro-micro config to rp2040 boards that are backwards compatible, the rp2040 pins are not 5v tolerant.
 Essentially, the per key rgb doesn't work as it should.